Overview

 Lindsay Kajiura

-Senior Manager, Training & Workforce Development
+Senior Manager, Skills Development

-Lindsay Kajiura Senior Manager, Training & Workforce Development
+Lindsay Kajiura Senior Manager, Skills Development

 Lindsay is responsible for implementing projects that support the engagement of all potential sources of labour to develop an inclusive and diversified workforce across the mining sector.
 She works on the business development and proposal activities around inclusion and diversity opportunities.
 She participates in building awareness in careers in mining to various audiences including newcomers, Indigenous people, women and youth, and manages engagement with MiHR’s inclusion and diversity programming.
 Lindsay holds a bachelor’s degree in Psychology & Women’s Studies and brings 4 years of Human Resource experience.